Lekensteyn/pdf.js-wiki/Squashing-Commits.md

   git commit -B super-feature abcde123
   ```

-2. Or, you can just cherry-pick your commits and up-to-date upstream master (e.g. you see 'abcdef123' and 'defghi567' as you commits):
+2. Or, you can just cherry-pick your commits into up-to-date upstream master (e.g. you see 'abcdef123' and 'defghi567' as your commits):

   ```
   # fetches the current upstream repository